kunalkohli/datadog_extraction_python/README.md

 query = 'avg:system.cpu.user{*}'
 ```

-One thing to keep in mind is that Datadog has a rate limit of 2,000 API requests in a 10 minute window.
+One thing to keep in mind is that **Datadog has a rate limit** based on [organization policies](https://docs.datadoghq.com/api/latest/rate-limits/).
 In case you face rate issues, try increasing the “time_delta” in the query above to reduce the number of requests you make to the Datadog API.

 ### Step 3: Run the extraction logic.
 ##### Take the start and the stop timestamp and split them into buckets of width = time_delta.